 Peter Nulton is a classical archaeologist and historian of ancient art.
-He received his BA in Classical Languages and Fine Arts from Fordham University and a PhD in Old World Archaeology and Art from Brown University.
-He published The Sanctuary of Apollo Hypoakraios and Imperial Athens in 2003.
-He has studied and conducted research at the American Academy in Rome and the American School of Classical Studies at Athens and has been granted many fellowships, including one from the National Endowment for the Humanities and a Fulbright.
+A specialist in the ancient cultures of Greece, Rome and Egypt, he teaches art history surveys and more specialized electives in the art of the ancient Mediterranean.
+He holds a BA in Ancient Languages and Fine Arts from Fordham University and a PhD in Archaeology from Brown University.
+He has studied and conducted research under the auspices of the American Academy at Rome and the American School of Classical Studies at Athens.

 Nulton works mainly in the area of classical archaeology and art.
 Much of his research has focused on the intersections of ancient Greek and Roman art, religion and culture.
-Recent publications include a monograph on an Athenian sanctuary of Apollo dating to the early empire and an article that proposes that certain famous “Classical” reliefs were actually designed and executed in the classical style during the imperial period.
-He is currently engaged in research regarding portraits of Alexander the Great.
-His favorite topics include sculpture, architecture, religion and epigraphy.
+Recent research continues work on sculptural production in the Roman Empire, following up on his earlier proposition that certain famous “Classical” reliefs were actually designed and executed in the classical style during the imperial period to adorn elite domiciles.
+Other research interests include portraits of Alexander the Great and the worship of ancient Egyptian deities outside of Egypt.